scrapy/scrapy/docs/intro/tutorial.rst

 Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
-They must subclass :class:`~scrapy.Spider` and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.
+They must subclass :class:`~scrapy.Spider` and define the initial requests to be made.
+They can also optionally define how to follow page links and how to parse the downloaded page content to extract data.

 This is the code for our first Spider.
 Save it in a file named